 Reading is integral to every child's education.

+A solid understanding of phonics lays the foundation to fluency and reading competency.
+As soon as they begin in reception, children embark upon their reading journey following a daily Read Write Inc lesson, a systematic phonics program.
 This program of lessons is delivered everyday in order to give children the tools they need to identify sounds, blend them and develop their fluency in reading.
-Children are assessed on entry to the school and asssigned a group that best suits their needs.
+Children are assessed on entry to the school and at various stages of the year and assigned a group that best suits their needs.
+This allows staff to pick up on any misconceptions for immediate individual intervention.
 It is intended that all children make rapid progress reading these initial sounds and then can use them when reading high quality decodable texts which relate to the sounds they have been taught.

-Once children are secure in identifying all their initial sounds and blends, they will move from the RWi scheme into the school's book band scheme.
+Once children are secure in identifying all their initial sounds and blends, they will move from the RWI scheme to Accelerated Reader.
 The school has invested a large sum of money developing its reading scheme with a range of books which should inspire all readers.

 We aim for our children to develop a love of reading, both fiction and non fiction.
 As a school we give children regular opportunities to read, not only as a tool for learning, but more importantly, to develop a love of books and their contents.
 Each class has its own library of age appropriate texts, which the children are actively encouraged to enjoy through class free-reading time and golden time.
 We also have a 'recommended reads' library where books are chosen by all members of staff to encourage children to engage in, and foster a love of reading.

 For children who are not on the Read, Write, Inc scheme, we use Accelerated Reader.
 It is a whole class management and monitoring programme, that aims to foster independent reading.
 The scheme enables teachers to monitor the reading development and practices of our pupils, and provides tools to quickly ascertain their reading level, reading age and comprehension level.